JHR1986/johnhenryroche-ms2-visitjapan/README.md

 ### Frameworks and Libraries and Programs Used
 1. [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/): Bootstrap was utilised to assist with the responsiveness and styling of the website, specifically in respect of the Navigation and Footer Sections and the rows/columns used for experiences.html and enquires.html.
 2. [Google Fonts](https://fonts.google.com/): Google Fonts was utilised to import the 'Lato' font into the style.css file and this font is used on all pages throughout the website.
-3. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the Index.html and experiences.html pages, as well as in the Footer, for aesthetic and UX purposes.
+3. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the index.html and experiences.html pages, as well as in the Footer, for aesthetic and UX purposes.
 I matched the icons with the activity or place (e.g. Kyoto represented by a temple icon as it is the historic capital) that they most closely represented.
 4. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to Commit to git and Push to the GitHub repository.
 5. [GitHub](https://github.com/): GitHub was used to store the code for the project after being pushed from Gitpod.
 6. [FreeLogoDesign](https://www.freelogodesign.org/): MyFreeLogo was used to create the Visit Japan logo.
-7. Favicon: I used a Favicon image of the logo and added it to all three pages.
+7. [Favicon](https://en.wikipedia.org/wiki/Favicon): I used a Favicon image of the logo and added it to all three pages.
 8. [Google Maps API](https://developers.google.com/maps): The map included in the Experiences page is inputted with Google Maps through an API key.
 9. [EmailJS](https://www.emailjs.com/): I utilised EmailJS to send an email from Visit Japan when the form in the Enquiries page is completed.
 In respect of this project, I set up an email account (jhrdevelopment1@gmail.com), which sends the email from Visit Japan to the user.
-10. [Free Image Optimiser](http://www.imageoptimizer.net/Pages/Home.aspx): I utilised photo optimiser to ensure that the high quality images that I used from the Unsplash website would load in a fast time.
+10. [Free Image Optimiser](http://www.imageoptimizer.net/Pages/Home.aspx): I utilised a photo optimiser to ensure that the high quality images that I used from the Unsplash website would load in a fast time.
 11. [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQiAnKeCBhDPARIsAFDTLTJ5qmGTj2XQK_FoiFP6eKlzn-5oxqsh5N5hjjYKaGvx1AKPc1wb48EaAoSYEALw_wcB): Balsamiq was used to create the wireframes during the initial design phase.
 12. [Coolors](https://coolors.co/): I prepared the screenshot (included in this Readme) of the colours I had selected for this project using the Coolors template.